3YY3/cinematic-studio-templates/README.md

 All articulations are located on only one MIDI track per instrument thanks to [REAticulate](https://reaticulate.com/).

 ## What is CSS, CSSS, CSW and CSB?
 Cinematic Studio series instruments are great tools for making orchestral/cinematic music.
-These four NI Kontakt instruments cover Strings, Woodwinds and Brass in orchestra, including solo instruments in more that enough cases.
+Theese four NI Kontakt instruments cover Strings, Woodwinds and Brass in orchestra, including solo instruments in more that enough cases.

 ## Prerequisites
 This legato skripts are tailored to be used with: